 - The podcast host does not think you are a good fit for their show.

-- They are not currently looking for new guests because they already have a waiting list.
+- They are not looking for new guests because they already have a waiting list.

 - Lack of flexibility.

-In five simple steps, I’ll show you how to overcome these objections.
+I’ll show you how to overcome these objections in five simple steps.
 I’ll also show you how to become a sought-after podcast guest.

-Listen to two or three of their episodes to get a sense of what the show is about.
-See if you can actually provide value to their audience.
+Listen to two or three of their episodes to understand what the show is about.
+See if you can provide value to their audience.

 You may find that an episode on a similar topic to yours has already aired, but that does not necessarily mean the podcaster does not want you on their show.

-If you can offer a different perspective, the podcast host will be intrigued and more willing to reach out to you.
+If you can offer a different perspective, the podcast host will be intrigued and more willing to contact you.
 This is because the podcast host wants to learn more about the perspective you can offer their listeners.

 Step Two: Do Not Send a Generic Copy and Paste Email/Message

 A podcast host will know very quickly if you are being dishonest.
-If you lie about having watched a couple of their episodes, you will eventually get caught.
+You will eventually get caught if you lie about having watched a couple of their episodes.

 For example, what happens if a podcast host asks a follow-up question like, “What episode did you listen to?” or “What insights did you get from it?”

-If you stumble on the answers, it’s pretty obvious you did not actually watch those episodes.
+If you stumble on the answers, it’s obvious you did not watch those episodes.

-I remember back to when I first promoted the launch of my podcast and let everyone know that these episodes would be released soon.
+I remember when I first promoted the launch of my podcast and let everyone know that these episodes would be released soon.

 I received an email from someone telling me that they really liked my podcast and had listened to a few episodes.
 The only problem was that I had not released a single episode yet!

-Sending a generic email that you copy and paste often backfires and makes you look bad.
+Sending a generic email you copy and paste often backfires and makes you look bad.